torgeirtrex/Python/FootballManager/Readme.txt

-This game is text based version of the football manager games.
+This game is text based version of classic football manager games.

 The game let you start a league with a team and play games against every competitor in the league.